sid-codes-7/sid-codes-7/README.md

 About Me

-From afar, I create the appearance of a code-crafter 7-thousand-a-day, a rising software developer who wishes the world to create innovative and impactful digital solutions.
-And thus my coding journey began in as it was a curious mind trying to learn how technology shapes the world.
-That makes me ever eager to learn and upskill.
+I am a developer who likes to develop games and apps.
+It is a part of my hobby when I get time.
+It is a very vast and cool hobby that helps the human brain with critical thinking and problem-solving.

 My areas of expertise include HTML, Python, CSS, and JavaScript.
 I build websites and games, and as I move forward, I will soon find myself delving into AI, backend, frontend, and mobile apps.

 While not coding, basketball is what occupies me, along with cardboard crafts and studies.
-I am very keen on working on projects that solve actual problems in the real world and thus improve the user experience.
+I am very keen on working on projects that solve actual problems in the real world and thus improve myself and the user who interacts with it.

-Give me a shout if you want to connect- I am so full of ideas to share and collaborate on while growing in this ever-evolving field!
+Give me a shout if you want to connect.
+I am so full of ideas to share and collaborate on while growing in this evolving field!

 ---